gpageot/JenkinsUE4/Documentation/SETUP.md

 - In the pipeline > script section paste the content of the java file
 - Click Save

-Note: You may need to comment the slack related code if your note using that plugin
+Note: You may need to comment the slack related code if you're not using that plugin

 For the replicate pipeline, make sure to create a P4 workspace with option "rmdir" and "clobber"

-For the replicate pipeline, in order to prevent p4 commands to timeout, make the following change to the p4 credential: in Perforce credential setting, click "update" > "Advanced" > change "RPC_SOCKET_SO_TIMEOUT_NICK" to 0
+For the replicate pipeline, in order to prevent p4 commands to timeout, make the following change to the p4 credential:
+- in Perforce credential setting, click "update" > "Advanced" > change "RPC_SOCKET_SO_TIMEOUT_NICK" to 0